Zaphoood/shikaku/README.md

 ## Rules

-You have to divide the grid into rectangular and square pieces such that each piece contains exactly one number, and that number represents the area of the rectangle. ([Source](https://www.puzzle-shikaku.com/))
+You have to divide the grid into rectangular pieces such that each piece contains exactly one number, and that number is equal the area of the rectangle. ([Source](https://www.puzzle-shikaku.com/))

 ## Installation